evokss/DOMProjects/README.md

 ***Project 2: Switching Modes: Toggle Buttons***

-This project features a button toggle system enabling users to switch seamlessly between various modes using dedicated buttons.
+This project features a button toggle system enabling users to switch seamlessly between various modes using dedicated buttons. <br>
 By toggling a distinctive class (button-mode-on), the system visually highlights the active mode, ensuring clarity for users. <br>
 Additionally, it manages previous mode deactivation, ensuring that only one mode remains active at any given time for a streamlined user experience.